andymeneely/project-timber-wolf/rules/RULES.md

   * ④	**Default Actions**.
 Actions that are available regardless of your die roll.
   * ⑤	**Special Ability**.
 Abilities that your character can uniquely do.

 Some Characters have two Default Actions, others have three.
-Actions are described more in the *Actions and Sub-Actions* section.

 For the Special Ability, some abilities will have a "Use this action..." sentence.
 You must use your Action to make use of this ability.
 If the text does not state "Use this action...", you may do the ability *in addition to* your Action.